 One in four women experiences domestic violence at some point in her life.
 This is unacceptable, and it’s up to all of us to change it.
 Thank you for helping Family Services carry forward the work our founders started 35 years ago.
 May this anniversary of our founding inspire us to work together with renewed urgency toward a world where violence doesn’t exist.

-Caity Meader, Executive Director
+Caity Meader, Chief Executive Officer

 Our work is broad, but the common thread that ties together everything we do is safety.
 We help people establish physical and emotional safety, so they can heal from violence and thrive in healthy relationships.
 And when we have safe homes, safe relationships, and safe children, we have a safer community where everyone can thrive.

-Click here to view our audit for fiscal year ending June 30, 2017.
+Click here to view our audit for fiscal year ending June 30, 2018.

 The work that supports children, adults, and families in Tulare County as they heal from violence is possible through the generous donations of caring community members like you.
 With your help, Family Services can build safety in homes, in relationships, and for children.
 Please consider a donation and help us create a safer community, where everyone can thrive.